icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 **zshing** is a ZSH plugin manager similar to Vundle/Vim and allows you to...

-- Keep track of and configure your plugins right in the `.zshrc`
+- Keep track of and configure your plugins right in your `~/.zshrc`
 - Install ZSH plugins
 - Update ZSH plugins
 - Search by name all available ZSH Plugins